 Law Enforcement unions and Fraternal organizations have historically voted against their interest even after candidates made known publicly that their political agenda was against the fiber of labor and labor rights.

 Historically, the Republican Party has always supported law enforcement, so they thought.
 For the last 40 Years, Republicans have quietly plotted to lower union enrollment and attack Collective Bargaining rights.

 To destroy collective bargaining is to kill the right of a union member to any resolution of a labor dispute.
 For workers like police and firefighters, failure to resolve conflicts is hazardous; it could put an officer in harm’s way and a threat to the overall public safety of our communities.
 The Republican goal is to eliminate collective bargaining weaken unions and ultimately undermine the middle class.

 In 2011, Wisconsin Gov. Scott Walker and state Republicans passed Act 10, which reduced collective bargaining and cut the pay of public sector employees.
 Walker set the blueprint for Republicans to dismantle the power of labor unions on a National stage.

 In Iowa, cops and firefighters voted overwhelmingly for Republicans in Iowa and had come to the grim reality that Republicans are anti-union.
 Iowa Republican state legislation splits public workers into two groups, one that’s “public safety workers,” and one that isn’t.
-This would be the first process to strip away nearly all collective bargaining rights from most public employees, but keep most of it for police and firefighters, who are politically more difficult to go after.

 The Iowa Republican Bill even removed the provisions for “just cause” firings.
 This means public workers could get the fired at any time, with no recourse of action to save their job.